A submersible expert who rode Titan in 2019 says he raised safety concerns to operator CEO after trip - KESQ

 Officials working to establish what happened

-With the investigation underway, officials are trying to figure out exactly how and when the implosion occurred.
+Now, investigators are left trying to figure out exactly how and when the implosion of the Titan occurred.

+On Saturday morning, the Titan’s mother ship, Polar Prince, returned to St. John’s, Canada, with its flags at half-mast.

 The vehicles are working to map out the vessel’s debris field, which is more than 2 miles deep in the North Atlantic, Mauger said.